New Zealand dotterel conservation

 They can also be found at Onemana, Whangamata, Whiritoa, as well as rocky beaches on the Thames Coast.

-In late summer, the birds leave their breeding sites and congregate in post-breeding flocks at favoured estuaries for the autumn and early winter.
+In late summer, the birds leave their breeding sites and congregate in post-breeding flocks at favoured estuaries.
 These flocks are socially important; birds which have lost partners during the breeding season can find new ones, and young birds pair for the first time.

 Some areas where these flocks occur are at Mangawhai (150 birds), Waipu (30-40 birds), Omaha (70-80 birds), Tapora (40-45 birds), Wade River (20-25 birds), and Whangapoua Estuary on Great Barrier (40-50 birds).